AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/error-messages.md

 ---
 title: "[!DNL Upgrade Compatibility Tool] Error Messages"
-description: Learn more about error messages you encounter when using the [!DNL Upgrade Compatibility Tool] on your [!DNL Adobe Commerce] project.
+description: Learn more about error messages you encounter when using the [!DNL Upgrade Compatibility Tool] on your Adobe Commerce project.
 ---

 # [!DNL Upgrade Compatibility Tool] error messages